I am sorry for the lack of new posts and projects on the blog in the past few months, below is an overview of what I have been doing.

 Many of the previous Winforms components are no longer available in the newer frameworks, so I had to write these myself to use in the software.

-Since the Covid outbreak in 2020 and the electronic component shortages in the following years, our Raspberry Pi expansion board sales have slowed due to many factors outside our control.
+Since the Covid outbreak in 2020 and the electronic component shortages in the following years, our Raspberry Pi development board sales have slowed due to many factors outside our control.

 We also experienced issues with purchasing the many integrated circuit chips we use on our boards, with some still being unavailable, resulting in us needing to redesign some products and move to alternative chips and suppliers.